Dean Preston: Positions on housing and zoning

 The San Francisco Chronicle reports that, according to YIMBYs critical of his housing policies, Preston opposed development plans and legislative proposals that could have housed more than 28,000 people, including affordable housing for nearly 8,500 people, from December 2019 to November 2021.

-Preston has argued, "San Francisco is a shining example of the complete and utter failure of the free market address housing needs."
+Preston has argued, "San Francisco is a shining example of the complete and utter failure of the free market to address housing needs."
 He has blamed homelessness in San Francisco on "unbridled capitalism."
 He has criticized YIMBYism as "a new face on private market developers' interests."
 In 2019, Preston opposed California Senate Bill 50, which would have eased housing construction near public transit, arguing that it was a "developer bill."
 In 2019, Preston spoke against the construction of a 186-unit apartment complex because only 20% of the apartments were for affordable housing while Preston wanted 33%.

 Preston is a proponent of rent control.
 In 2021, Preston blocked discussion of a proposal that would have required 50 signatures to invoke the California Environmental Quality Act to block housing projects, rather than just one person complaining.
 According to the San Francisco Chronicle, Preston appears "to be one of the supervisors most opposed to building market-rate housing".

 In 2020, Preston delayed a major zoning plan which would have led to the construction of thousands of housing units to the Van Ness/Market Street area of San Francisco.
-He called for a "a race and equity study" of the project.
+He called for a "race and equity study" of the project.